-It's important work: According to the U.S. Fire Administration, an estimated 16,800 fires are intentionally set in U.S. residential buildings every year, resulting in an estimated 280 deaths, 775 injuries and $593 million in property losses.
+It's important work: According to the U.S. Fire Administration, there are an estimated 261,000 fires intentionally set in U.S. residential buildings, resulting in an estimated 440 deaths, 1,300 injuries and $1 billion in direct property damage.

 Daisy's, along with other members of the Arson Dog Team, full job title is "Accelerant Detection Canine" (ADC), commonly referred to as an arson dog and she lives and works with Detective Peters.
 Like other ADC's, Daisy helps fire investigators by sniffing out the presence of ignitable liquids that may have been used to intentionally set an arson fire.
 She helps the good guys find the bad guys.